kricsp/program0/README.md

 *By submitting this assignment, you agree that you have followed the above guidelines regarding collaboration and research.*

-__In this project, you will learn to__:
+__In this program, you will learn to__:

-* Write and execute a simple python program in a command-line environment
+* Write and execute a simple c program in a command-line environment
-* Use `git` to manage your projects and submit your work for grading.
+* Use `git` to manage your programs and submit your work for grading.

 Look for these icons!